zsid/zsid.github.io/_posts/2015-08-10-Precourse-week-2.markdown

 -------------------------------

 * I hope to start the Ruby early in the week as it will be one of our main languages.
 I have done some Ruby before so hopefully it should be a little bit easier.
-* Understand how to blog using github.io as it will help me get more practice on Github.
+* Understand how to blog using github.io

 Zhivko